sttk/cliargs-java/README.md

 `OptCfg(field("foo-bar", names("f", "foo-bar"))`.

 `hasArg` field indicates the option requires one or more values.

 `isArray` field indicates the option can have multiple values.

 `types` field is set the data type of the option value(s).

 `defaults` field is an array which is used as default one or more values if the option is not specified in command line arguments.

 `desc` field is a description of the option for help text.

 `argInHelp` field is a text which is output after option name and aliases as an option value in help text.

 `converter` field is a functional interface which converts an option argument string to the instance of the class specified by `type` field.

-`postparser` field is a functional interface which is used to process option argument(s) after parsing if needed.
+`postparser` field is a functional interface which processes option argument(s) after parsing if this field is specified.

 ```java
   var args = new String[]{"--foo-bar", "hoge", "--baz", "1", "-z=2", "-x", "fuga"};